Chapter 16.16

 d.
 Any area with a slope of 40 percent or greater and with a vertical relief of 10 or more feet except any area composed of consolidated rock.

-I. “Light equipment” means nonmotorized hand-held tools and construction equipment, such as handsaws, wheelbarrows, and post-hole diggers.
+K. “Light equipment” means hand-held tools and construction equipment, such as handsaws, wheelbarrows, and post-hole diggers.

-1. Avoiding impacts to environmentally sensitive areas by avoiding actions or parts of actions; or
+1. Avoiding impacts to environmentally critical areas by avoiding actions or parts of actions;

-4. Compensation for an impact by means of replacement or enhancement of a sensitive area or providing for substitute resources; or
+5. Compensating for an impact by replacing, enhancing, or providing for substitute resources or environments;

-5. Monitoring the impact and initiating appropriate corrective measures.
+6. Monitoring the impact and/or hazard and making appropriate corrective measures.

 1. Habitat must have a degree from an accredited college or university in biology and professional experience related to the subject species.